SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-19-retirement-portfolio.md

 ## The Weekend Conclusion

-Basically, we have a portfolio of index funds designed to capture risk premiums where they're available to a retail investor, not take dumb risks, and be as neutral about capitalization, valuation, and national location as we can.
+Basically, we have a portfolio of index funds designed to capture risk premiums where they're available to a retail investor, not take dumb risks, and be as neutral as we can be about capitalization, valuation, and national location.
 We try to be reasonably tax-efficient.

 It's worked pretty well.
 As we age, we might simplify it down to a single fund like